charliefischer/gilded_rose_tech_test/README.md

 - [ ] All other items depreciate by 1 per day

 ### Refactoring updateQuality()
+update Quality was initially a giant if statement so I wanted to break it down to see was being returned at each step.
 ```
 First statement:
 > if item is not brie, not backstage pass, not sulfras, item quality > 0